We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 Boom.

-I said the 10th, that was being nice.
+I said the 10th.

-And then breaking deal after deal.
+Deal after deal and then breaking deal after deal.

 And that is why when it was time to say thanks, Israeli families gave that to Donald Trump.

-Okay, no standby for just a moment.
+Okay, Nude, stand by for just a moment.

 It's been a pivotal moment in a breakthrough ceasefire between Israel and Hamas.

-Hamas has released the first group of living Israeli captives as agreed under the U.S. ceasefire.
+Hamas has released the first group of living Israeli captives, as agreed under the U.S. ceasefire.

-We've been on YouTube for two hours and rumble for two hours.
+We've been on YouTube for two hours and Rumble for two hours.

-We're gonna go back to party.
+We're going to go back to party.

 Come on over, guys.

-OSS guys, you guys are fine, don't go nowhere.
+OSS guys, you guys are fine.

-Uh, just do me a favor, OSS guys, open up a party tab for me.
+Open up a party tab for me.

 I'd really appreciate that.